SRvSaha/CoWinVaccineSlotFinder/README.md

 - [x] Booking for Multiple Beneficiaries linked to a Registered Mobile Number
 - [x] OTP Regeneration/Validation on Timeout/Session Expiry
 - [x] Zero Setup Application, Just Download and Run!
 Easy to Use!
-- [x] No specialized Software required for modification of Config file needed
+- [x] No specialized Software required for modification of Config file

 ## Technical Details